Eight Tips For Dating Someone With Depression

 • Spending time in nature

-When you make your mental well-being a priority, you may be able to provide support.
+When you prioritize your mental well-being, you may be able to provide better support as needed.

 Studies show that online therapy can improve relationship functioning, in addition to symptoms of mental health conditions.
 In a wide-ranging survey, researchers found that online couples therapy provides several advantages over in-person treatment.

-In some cases, couples said online therapy was more productive because they could focus on their issues more intently.
+In some cases, couples said online therapy was more productive because they could focus on their problems more intently.
 They also reported feeling less judged than they would have with in-person treatment.
-The study also indicated that online therapy is effective when treating the symptoms of individual mental illnesses, such as depression.
+The study also indicated that online therapy is effective when treating the symptoms of mental illnesses, such as depression, that may be affecting one or both partners.

 If you have questions about relationships, depression, or similar mental health-related concerns, know that help is available.
 If you’re ready to seek help, you might consider an online therapy platform like BetterHelp for individuals or Regain for couples.
-A therapist may give you support and guidance as you address complicated relationship challenges.
-You can talk to a mental health professional through video, voice, or in-app messaging.
-A therapist can provide emotional support and valuable techniques for navigating a relationship where one partner has depression.
+For example, you can talk to a mental health professional through video, voice, or in-app messaging.
+A couples therapist may give you support and guidance as you address complicated relationship challenges.

 Takeaway